Post Economics

 Although they have much older antecedents, contemporary movements to create, share, and develop policy encouraging “cultural commons”, “open educational resources”, “open access scientific publication” and more, have all come of age in the last 10-15 years – after the huge impact of free software was unmistakable.
 Additionally, these movements have tended to emphasize access, with permissions corresponding to the four freedoms of free software and the use of fully free public licenses as good but optional.

-It’s hard not to observe that it seems the free software movement arose more or less shortly after as it became desirable (due to changes in the computing industry and software becoming unambiguously subject to copyright in the United States by 1983), but non-software movements for free-as-in-freedom knowledge only arose after they became more or less inevitable, and only begrudgingly at that.
-Had a free culture “constructed commons” movement been successful prior to the birth of free software, the benefits to computing would have been great – consider the burdens of privileged access to proprietary culture for proprietary software through DRM and other mechanisms, toll access to computer science literature, and development of legal mechanisms and policy through pioneering trial-and-error.
+It’s hard not to observe that the free software movement arose more or less shortly after it became desirable due to changes in the computing industry, especially as software became unambiguously subject to copyright in the United States by 1983.
+Interestingly, similar developments are visible in other industries, such as the rise of gambling sites not on gamstop in response to regulatory shifts, offering users alternative platforms with more autonomy and fewer restrictions.
+Had a free culture “constructed commons” movement succeeded prior to the birth of free software, the benefits to computing could have been significant—imagine the burdens avoided from restrictive access to proprietary culture through DRM and toll access to computer science literature, or the evolution of legal mechanisms and policies developed through pioneering trial and error.

 Alas, counterfactual optimism does not change the present – but might embolden our visions of what freedom can be obtained and defended going forward.
 Copyleft policy will surely continue to be an important and controversial factor, so it’s worth exploring the current version of the most popular copyleft license intended for use with non-software works, Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA-4.0), the focus of this tutorial.